 What can I add to chocolate chia pudding?

 - Cacao nibs

 Chocolate Chia Pudding

-Chocolate Chia Pudding Recipe with almond or coconut milk, that tastes like dessert but has nutrition of a breakfast.
-Prepare for up to 5 days for easy breakfast or snack on the go.
+10 Minute Chocolate Chia Pudding Recipe that tastes like dessert with nutrition of a breakfast.
+Refrigerate for up to 5 days for easy breakfast or snack on the go.

 - Prep Time: 3 minutes

 - Yield: 1 serving